 Luxury Room Offerings: Wynn or Palazzo

-If you’re feeling a little more indulgent or need more space, both resorts offer larger accommodation.
+If you’re feeling a little more indulgent or need more space, both resorts offer larger accommodations.

 Perfect for unwinding after a hard day hunched over the tables.
 Additionally, Tower suites have an exclusive entrance and registration lobby, and access to a private pool.

 Closest in size, the Palazzo offers a 1850ft² (172m²) Executive One-Bedroom King Suite, which boasts a double-door entrance and Italian marble foyer.
 Additionally, there’s a jetted marble bathtub and an optional pool table or piano.

 So, plush and luxuriant would describe the decor and furnishings at both resorts.
 Although the Palazzo wins on size, the final choice comes down to personal preference.